mutHu-19/mutHu-19/README.md

   - Dark-themed interface with animated transitions and grid-based layout.
   - Clean and maintainable code using reusable components.
   - Fetches real-time movie data from a reliable external API.
-  - View in-depth information for each movie, including rating, overview, and release date.
+  - View in-depth information for each movie, including rating, overview, and release date

-    Here's a concise version in your signature style:

 ---